 \subsection{Evaluation Criteria}

 To offer a systematic evaluation, Virne provides a suite of metrics and multiple practical perspectives. \text{\textbf{Performance Metrics}}.
-Virne includes the critical performance metrics of NFV-RA algorithms~\cite{vne-cst-2013-survey-vne,nfv-comst-2024-ai-vne-survey}, including request acceptance rate (RAC), long-term revenue-to-cost (LRC), long-term average revenue (LAR) and average solving time (AST).
+Virne includes the critical performance metrics of NFV-RA algorithms~\citep{vne-cst-2013-survey-vne,nfv-comst-2024-ai-vne-survey}, including request acceptance rate (RAC), long-term revenue-to-cost (LRC), long-term average revenue (LAR) and average solving time (AST).
 See Appendix~\ref{appendix:benchmark:evaluation-metrics} for their definitions.

 \text{\textbf{Practicality Perspectives}}.
-To comprehensively assess the practicality of NFV-RA algorithms, we examine multiple perspectives that extend beyond mere effectiveness.
+To comprehensively assess the practicality of NFV-RA algorithms, we develop multiple emerging evaluation protocols that extend beyond mere online effectiveness.
 In particular, we consider three aspects of NFV-RA algorithms: (a) \textit{Solvability} denotes the ability to find feasible solutions; (b) \textit{Generalization} indicates reliable performance across various network conditions; (c) \textit{Scalability} measures how effectively it accommodates increases in network size and complexity.
 Gaining these insights with our pre-provided evaluation interfaces, Virne helps users understand the practical viability of an algorithm and guides further development and application.